rozza/mongo-java-driver/docs/reference/content/driver/tutorials/change-streams.md

 ## Connect to a MongoDB Deployment

-Connect to a MongoDB deployment and declare and define a `MongoDatabase` and a `MongoCollection` instances.
+Connect to a MongoDB deployment and declare and define a `MongoDatabase` and a `MongoCollection` instance.

 For example, include the following code to connect to a replicaSet MongoDB deployment running on localhost on ports `27017`, `27018` and `27019`.
 It also defines `database` to refer to the `test` database and `collection` to refer to the `restaurants` collection.